crcdng/hen-metaverse-tutorial-1/Tutorial.md

 Before we can continue coding, we need to install additional libraries.

 One is [Taquito](https://tezostaquito.io/), the framework that will provide us with functions to talk to the blockchain.
-Taquito is written in [TypeScript](https://www.typescriptlang.org/), a superset of JavaScript that is popular.
+Taquito is written in [TypeScript](https://www.typescriptlang.org/), a quite popular superset of JavaScript.
 We will use a tool named [Parcel](https://parceljs.org/) to integrate Taquito into our code and to build the web app for us.
-To install these dependencies, we use `npm`.
+To install these dependencies, we use `npm` which we already have installed above.

 Open a terminal window (`Terminal -> New Terminal` in VS Code), type `npm init --yes` and press Return.
 In case you are using a different terminal program, make sure to do this inside the folder where `index.html` is located.
 A file named `package.json` appears.
 It holds various information about the project and we will look into it in a moment.